kmahesh541/php5-apache2-mysql5/README.md

 This Docker image provides a setup for Apache2, PHP5, MySQL5, and phpMyAdmin.
 It allows you to quickly set up a development environment for PHP projects.

 ## Install Docker Engine and Docker compose softwares
+For Ubuntu,
+  - to install docker engine , follow https://docs.docker.com/engine/install/ubuntu/
-  - For Ubuntu, sudo apt install docker-compose and  https://docs.docker.com/engine/install/ubuntu/
+  - sudo apt install docker-compose
-  -

 ## Usage